klippa-app/nativescript-http/README.md

 * Everything runs on a native background thread
 * Transparent GZIP
 * HTTP/2 support
+* Support for directly posting ArrayBuffer/File/Blob/native(such as java.io.File and NSData.dataWithContentsOfFile) objects
-* Multipart form data support
+* Multipart form data support (for file upload), file upload supports ArrayBuffer, File, Blob and native objects (like java.io.File, NSData.dataWithContentsOfFile)
 * Ability to use without any code change
 * Ability to make all http requests go through this plugin
+* Backwards compatible (behaves the same as core HTTP)

 ## Warning
 The iOS implementation has not been created yet.
 The Android implementation is finished.